adespoton/utmconfigs/README.md

 Note2: On an M1 MBP, I've had issues with keyboard input for all emulated hardware types.
 I've had to add "-usbdevice keyboard" to the QEMU list for OS X 10.2 and up.
 UTM already adds a tablet device by default.

 Note3: The X86 installs depend on OpenCore EFI to boot correctly.
-If you want to roll your own with tweaked drivers etc, the latest version is available at https://github.com/acidanthera/OpenCorePkg/releases/
+If you want to roll your own with tweaked drivers etc, the latest version is available at https://github.com/acidanthera/OpenCorePkg/releases/ .
+You'll want to configure your EFI packages similar to how it's been done with https://github.com/khronokernel/khronokernel.github.io/tree/master/Binaries/OpenCore .

 ## System Architecture: m68k - bootable builds not available in UTM yet.